 However, as technology advances, customer expectations are gravitating to more individualized experiences that are personally relevant, interesting and ultimately more meaningful.
 As digital technology changes, shoppers want ecommerce to keep up by providing lightning fast website speeds and performance.

 A headless commerce system provides a solution to stay up to date with the demands of digital customer experiences today.
 It separates your front-end experiences from your back-end infrastructure, empowering your business to publish content from virtually any platform.
 A headless commerce architecture provides a path via an API between your presentation layer and back-end systems.
-This aligns your Shopify store with social, in-store and smart device touch points.
+This aligns your Shopify online store with social, in-store and smart device touch points.

 What are the benefits of headless commerce?

-Headless commerce is often referred to as ‘anywhere’ commerce because it enables your company to leverage many devices for checkout and payment.
+Headless commerce is often referred to as ‘anywhere’ commerce because it enables your company to leverage many devices for shopping cart checkout and payment.
 This includes creative storefronts such as kiosks, wearables, apps, voice technology, smart mirrors, billboards, vending machines and more.
 By doing so, it offers many advantages for merchants, including:

 1. Improved customer experience